Learning Outcomes

 Insolvent Estates

-PRs should not pay any creditor in full unless all creditors of a higher or equal class can be paid in full.
+Secured creditors may realise their security (for example, the mortgagee may exercise a power of sale).
+PRs must not pay any creditor in full unless all creditors of a higher or equal class can be paid in full.
 If in doubt, PRs should seek professional advice or apply to court for directions.
+Beneficiaries receive nothing in an insolvent estate.

 An estate has assets of £50,000 and debts of £120,000: a mortgage of £30,000, unpaid wages of £10,000, and £80,000 in credit card debts.
 How should the PRs proceed?